-In this study, we aim to analyse the demographic drivers behind the fast decline of the Pomeranian population of Aquatic Warblers using a population viability analysis in retrospective to compare predictions with observed count data.
-Furthermore, we used the developed population viability model to reveal how many years of releases are needed to establish a stable population under different demographic scenarios and if additional conservation measures such as habitat restoration can positively affect population persistence.
-Our results contribute to design the reintroduction process of Aquatic Warbler translocations to successfully recover the nearly extinct Pomeranian population and may also be useful for the conservation management of other long-distance migrating passerines.
+We first try to estimate which demographic parameters may have contributed to the decline of the Pomeranian population of Aquatic Warblers using observed count data.
+We then used the estimated parameters in a population model to project future population trajectories under different conservation management scenarios, specifically to investigate for how many years releases would be needed to establish a stable population and whether additional conservation measures such as habitat restoration and improvements in survival would be required to achieve population persistence.
+Our results can inform the reinforcement process of Aquatic Warbler translocations to successfully recover the nearly extinct Pomeranian population and may be useful for the conservation management of other long-distance migrating passerines.

 Material and methods